 Did We See True “Born For VR” Content?

 Yes, we now have true “born for VR” content.
 With the plethora of 360 cameras and VR-based programs, there is more VR content to experience than ever before.
 Wired magazine stated that “virtual reality is officially immersed in the film world.”
 Writing that, “these days virtual reality has a presence at most major film festivals.
 Scores of movies and TV shows now have headset-ready experiences to accompany them.”

-Not only are professionals creating VR movies that sell for seven figures at the Sundance film festival, but the everyday person can create there own VR content with VR apps like Google Tiltbrush, Google Blocks, and Mindshow.
-Google also introduced Poly, a site for people to download 3D objects and scenes that was “built from the ground up with AR and VR development in mind”.
+Not only are professionals creating VR movies that sell for seven figures at the Sundance film festival, but the everyday person can create their own VR content with VR apps like Google Tiltbrush, Google Blocks, and Mindshow.
+Google also introduced Poly, a site for people to download 3D objects and scenes “built from the ground up with AR and VR development in mind.”
 I even have friends that started their own podcasts using Facebook Spaces.

 Finally, NBC announced that it will be live-streaming the 2018 Winter Olympics in VR.
 This is the first time the Winter Olympics will be delivered in virtual reality.
 NBC is planning to stream 85-plus hours of VR content with interactive 360-degree virtual-reality environments.

 In his presentation, Bachir Zeroual made the point that VR did not yet have its own category on Amazon.
 As of this posting, Amazon.com still does not have a VR category from its search drop-down.
 However, it does have virtual reality listed multiple times under its Wearable Technology category.

 Search virtual reality on YouTube, and you’ll find over 4.6 million videos of people experiencing VR.
 Plus, YouTube recently released its own app for the HTC Vive.
 Now users can watch 360 videos natively from their headsets.